Topics Map > UWGB Help Desk

 When you are finished working, you should Log Off or Disconnect via the Start menu.
 The Disconnect command allows you to terminate the Remote Desktop connection while continuing to run a process that you may have initiated on your campus PC.

-To access your office PC using Remote Desktop, you must have a Windows, Macintosh, or Linux computer and a high speed Internet connection.
-Supported browsers include Internet Explorer on Windows PCs and Safari on Macintosh computers.
-We have found that Firefox and Chrome typically works on both platforms, but it is not supported.
+To access your office PC using Remote Desktop, you must have a Windows computer and a high speed Internet connection.
+The only supported browser is Internet Explorer on Windows PCs.
 The Edge browser on Windows 10 will not work because it does not support Java, but Internet Explorer can still be used.
 A connection to your office PC may be made through dial-up, but because of speed limitations, dial-up access is not recommended or supported.

 Remote Desktop does requires that Java be enabled in your web browser.
 If needed, you can go to the Java website to download and install this free plugin.